-- treatment for hair loss due to androgenic alopecia, alopecia barbae, postpartum alopecia, traction alopecia, and/or natural or premature aging; - Continuous Glucose Monitoring (CGM) purchased through a DME supplier (These supplies may be eligible through your pharmacy benefit);
+- treatment for hair loss due to androgenic alopecia, alopecia barbae, postpartum alopecia, traction alopecia, and/or natural or premature aging; - Continuous Glucose Monitoring (CGM) purchased through a DME supplier (These supplies may be eligible through your pharmacy benefit.) - prosthetics or orthotics with a purchase price of \$1000 or more for which you have not received Prior Approval; - dental appliances or dental prosthetics, except as listed above;

-- prosthetics or orthotics with a purchase price of \$500 or more for which you have not received Prior Approval; - dental appliances or dental prosthetics, except as listed above; - shoe insert orthotics, lifts, arch supports or special shoes not attached to a brace (except with a diagnosis of diabetes); - duplicate medical equipment and supplies, orthotics and prosthetics; - continuous passive motion equipment (unless you get Prior Approval); - items or equipment that do not meet the definition of Durable Medical Equipment; - any treatment, Durable Medical Equipment, supplies or accessories intended principally for participation in sports or recreational activities or for personal comfort or convenience; and - repair or replacement of dental appliances or dental prosthetics except as listed above.
+- shoe insert orthotics, lifts, arch supports or special shoes not attached to a brace (except with a diagnosis of diabetes); - duplicate medical equipment and supplies, orthotics and prosthetics; - continuous passive motion equipment (unless you get Prior Approval); - dynamic splinting, patient-actuated end-range motion stretching devices and programmable or variable motion resistance devices; - items or equipment that do not meet the definition of Durable Medical Equipment; - any treatment, Durable Medical Equipment, supplies or accessories intended principally for participation in sports or recreational activities or for personal comfort or convenience; and - repair or replacement of dental appliances or dental prosthetics except as listed above.